deepspaceip/deepspaceip.github.io/meetings/ietf118/ietf-118-deepspace-minutes.md

 - Draft under prep for space mapping.
 - Chat: CoAP over Bundle, CoAP over HTTP over Bundle?
 Issue with CoAP over Bundle?

+### QUIC deep space analysis project: Juan Fraire
+- Marc, on behalf of Juan: Juan is starting a project to compare QUIC and LTP transports in deep space and is looking for students and collaborators.
+If interested, contact him.

 ### [QUIC over TAPS API for Deep Space: TAPSce And Careful Resume (CR), and BDP frame](ietf118-deepspace-taps-careful-resume.pdf), Emile Stephan
 - report from QUIC over TAPSce (pronounce it TAPsee 😊) Hackathon, cf. Careful Resume and BDP Frame
 - Max worked on python-asyncio-taps and aioquic